askui/askui/docs/docs/general/03-Best Practice/selecting-with-text.md

 The biggest difference between `withText()` and `containsText()` is whether it matches the text as a whole sequence or not.
 Matching many texts with a repeating affix could be a practical use case for the `containsText()`.

-It is recommended to experiment enough with these methonds to find a better option that suits your specific case, since it's not easy to predict if the given text can be fuzzy-matched with target texts.
+It is recommended to experiment enough with these methods to find a better option that suits your specific case, since it's not easy to predict if the given text can be fuzzy-matched with target texts.

 ------